Millie’s UK University Spotlight: City vs Campus!

-The buzz of city life promises an exciting university experience where you’ll never run out of things to do.
-Whether you’re looking for arts and culture, fantastic cuisine, or some exciting nightlife, city universities have you covered!
-The main campuses of city universities are more spread out.
-This means you’ll have to walk around and interact with all sorts of people to get between your lecture halls, study areas and accommodation.
-Here are some of the pros to choosing a city university:
+The buzz of city life promises an exciting university experience where you'll never run out of things to do.
+Whether you're interested in arts and culture, fantastic cuisine, or exciting nightlife, city universities have you covered!
+The main campuses of city universities tend to be more spread out.
+This means you'll have to walk around and interact with all sorts of people as you move between your lecture halls, study areas, and accommodation.
+Here are some of the pros of choosing a city university:

 #1 - So much to choose from!

-While campus universities are limited to what can be fitted on campus, city universities are limitless - the world (or city in this case) is literally your oyster!
-Your university experience will be a whirlwind of meeting all kinds of people (not just other students), trying different kinds of food and getting the most out of what city life has to offer.
-Whatever your interests are, you’ll never be bored!
+While campus universities are limited to what can be fit on campus, city universities are limitless - the world (or the city, in this case) is literally your oyster!
+Your university experience will be a whirlwind of meeting all kinds of people (not just other students), trying different kinds of food, and getting the most out of what city life has to offer.
+Whatever your interests are, you'll never be bored!